Guidelines and FAQs

 • Prison leavers living outside the M25

-• Passports and full driving licences
+• Passports or full driving licences

-• Mobile phones and laptops
+• Mobile phones, smartphones or laptops

 How to apply